• Computers • Conservation Education • Visitor Information • Fish/Wildlife • Science • Back Country/Wilderness

 Internship will require: great attention to detail and safe work practices; the ability to work as part of a team as well as independently; an interest in talking with the public; the ability to hike up to 10 miles on steep and rugged terrain carrying 40+ pounds of equipment; a tolerance for summer temperatures that exceed 100 degrees; and a sense of humor and patience.
 Interns may have opportunities to work with partners, other federal agencies, and other natural resource management projects as needed.

 This is a 6 month internship with the possibility of extension.
-Housing is not available.
+Housing is provided.
 Applicants within commuting distance to Pinnacles National Park are encouraged to apply.
 Interns will work 40-hour weeks, including at least one weekend day with some evening work.
-Position is scheduled to begin in early January 2019.
+Position is scheduled to begin in late April 2019.

-Interested applicants should send a cover letter, resume, and 3 references to Kris Dudus at firstname.lastname@example.org no later than Monday, November 26, 2018.
+Interested applicants should send a cover letter (including available start date), resume, and three references to Alacia Welch at email@example.com no later than March 27, 2019.
 Please write “Internship Application” in the subject line of your email and send all application components as a single attachment using the following file naming format: First name_Last name_Internship_Application

 Highlight any educational or work experience with endangered species or wildlife, radio-telemetry, public speaking, basic maintenance and construction tasks, 4x4 driving on primitive roads, and hunting or ranching operations.

-We are seeking individuals with enthusiasm, self-initiative, dependability and an open mind for all perspectives.
+We are seeking dependable individuals with enthusiasm and self-initiative.